-A dry roll is when Link does a roll at the slowest possible speed by not touching the control stick at all.
+A dry roll is when Link does a roll while he has 0 speed.
 This is done by holding ZL and pressing A with the control stick in the neutral position or by pressing A within 2 frames of starting to move.
 Dry roll speed is 20 whereas normal roll speed is 26.

 A jumpslash quickspin is a technique that does a significant amount of damage to an enemy and kills most small- or medium-sized ones within roughly 1 second.
 To perform this technique, do a jumpslash and then spin the control stick in a circular motion while Link is in the air.
 Pressing B is not required, the spin attack portion should automatically happen once Link is on the ground again.
 On the HD version specifically, this spin attack is special because it does twice the damage of a normal spin attack, which is in total 4 times the damage of a regular hit.
 If used correctly, an enemy can get hit by both the jumpslash and the quickspin portions of the attack.
 If both portions hit, which totals to 6 damage dealt to the enemy if using the hero's sword, 12 if you're using the Master Sword and 24 if you're using the Master Sword with Elixir Soup.
 If you do a jumpsin with an enemy weapon after jumping off a ledge, the spin will do only double the damage of a regular hit.
 Note that if you are too close to an enemy and attempt this technique, it's likely that the enemy will only get hit by the jumpslash portion.
 Make sure you have enough distance between you and the enemy before performing it.